 Rule 1.15 of the Alabama Rules of Professional Conduct, pertaining to safekeeping client property, and selected ethics opinions are included to provide further guidance.
-If, after reading this material, you still have questions about the propriety of certain actions, please contact the Office of the General Counsel at (334) 269-1515 or (800) 354-6154 (instate only) for a free, confidential, informal opinion.
+If, after reading this material, you still have questions about the propriety of certain actions, please contact the Office of the General Counsel at (334) 269-1515 for a free, confidential, informal opinion.

-If you have questions regarding the mechanics of trust account setup or bookkeeping, please contact the Practice Management Assistance Program at (334) 269-1515 or (800) 354-6154 (instate only).
+If you have questions regarding the mechanics of trust account setup or bookkeeping, please contact the Law Practice Management Program at (334) 517-2130.